Most people with MS, around 85% in clinical studies, experience fatigue; for many, this is the most disabling symptom they have.

 It is no wonder those going to the retreats start to feel better, as their fatigue lifts.
 Our results fit well with a preventive medicine approach to managing MS; other HOLISM papers show that such healthy lifestyle behaviours are also associated with better quality of life and reduced risk of MS relapses and depression.

-So adopting the OMS Recovery Program is a win-win situation all round!
+So adopting the OMS Program is a win-win situation all round!
 Doctors and people with MS everywhere will be heartened to know that fatigue need no longer be such a disabling problem.